cakephp/docs/en/installation.rst

 .. note::

-    From CakePHP 3.0, PHP 5.4.3 or greater and mbstring exntesion are required.
+    From CakePHP 3.0, PHP 5.4.3 or greater and mbstring extension are required.

 Technically a database engine isn't required, but we imagine that